 General Education 4 (GE4) provides students with a broad foundation for academic and professional development and for personal exploration.
-It encourages students to take chances in new and unfamiliar fields and to develop a broad knowledge base and essential communication skills that they will draw upon thoughout their lives.
+It encourages students to take chances in new and unfamiliar fields and to develop a broad knowledge base and essential communication skills that they will draw upon throughout their lives.

 GE4 is organized around three categories of knowledge:

 Category I: Foundation Skills - develops skills in basic communication, mathematics, and foreign language.

 - Basic Communication (one course; a prerequisite course may be required based on placement level)